caiosba/sidekiq-uniq/README.md

 If you want the default behavior (which is to not allow a job to be enqueued if it's already in the queue), nothing is needed.

 If you want to avoid the default behavior for a given job, just add `sidekiq_options unique: false` to it.

+Expiration time can be defined like this: `Sidekiq::Uniq::Status.expiration = <time in seconds>`.
+The dafault value is 30 minutes.

 ## Contributing